hpi-swa-teaching/OhmPrettyPrint/packages/OmegaPrint-Core.package/OPCommentExtractor.class/README.md

 commentMap
-	- a Bag of Integers
+	- A Bag of Integers
 	- It stores the start of the intervals for which the OPCommentExtractor already extracted a valid comment.
 	- Using this, the same comment cannot be extracted twice.